Heartburn is a burning sensation or pain in the esophagus, just below the sternum.

 Smoking and consuming high-fat foods tend to affect the lower esophageal sphincter (LES) function, causing it to relax from the stomach and allow the acid to flow back into the esophagus.

 A hiatal hernia, where a portion of the stomach is located inside the chest instead of the abdomen, can affect how the LES works and is a risk factor for reflux.

 Hiatal hernias by themselves do not cause symptoms.
 Only when the LES fails does acidity occur.

 Pregnancy can cause increased pressure within the abdominal cavity and affect the function of SLE and predispose it to reflux.

-Obesity can also cause an increase in pressure in the abdomen and, therefore, reflux in the same way.
+Obesity can also cause increased pressure in the abdomen and, therefore, reflux in the same way.

 Symptoms of heartburn